valentinkononov/ts-runtime-checker/README.md

 As result, you will keep types checking NOT only during code compilation, but in Runtime as well.

-Successful usage is not different from regular cases, function is just executed and result is returned.
+In case of correct runtime values, function is just executed and result is returned.

-Unsuccessful case (when passed parameters have unexpected types) will end up with Exception (Error) or log entry if configured.
+But when passed arguments have unexpected types, execution will end up with Exception (Error) or log entry if configured.
-You can emulate through `any` in test scenario:
+You can emulate this incorrect behavior through `any` in test scenario:

 ```typescript
     const value: any = { v: 3};